ellis/roboliq/roboliq/tutorials/Commands.md

 * `agent: Agent` -- Agent identifier
 * `equipment: Equipment` -- Equipment identifier

+## fluorescenceReader

+The `fluorescenceReader` commands specify actions using equipment for fluorescence readouts.

 ### fluorescenceReader.measurePlate

 Measure the fluorescence of a plate.